tarantool/docker/README.md

 ### `TARANTOOL_USER_NAME`

 Setting this variable allows you to pick the name of the user that is utilized for remote connections.
-By default, it is 'guest'.
-Please note that since guest user in Tarantool can't have a password, it is highly recommended that you change it.
+By default, it is `guest`.
+Please note that since the `guest` user in Tarantool can't have a password, it is highly recommended that you change it.

 ### `TARANTOOL_USER_PASSWORD`

 For security reasons, it is recommended that you never leave this variable unset.
 This environment variable sets the user's password for Tarantool.
-In the above example, it is set to "mysecretpassword".
+In the above example, it is set to `mysecretpassword`.

 ### `TARANTOOL_PORT`